© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Llanthewy-Rhytherch Churchyard Cross-Base is a scheduled monument protected by Cadw under reference MM117.
 View the official record →

-Llanthewy-Rhytherch Churchyard Cross-Base is a medieval stone monument consisting of the base of a churchyard cross located in the parish of Llanthewy-Rhytherch in Wales.
+Llanthewy-Rhytherch Churchyard Cross-Base is a medieval stone cross base located in the churchyard at Llanthewy-Rhytherch in Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM117.

 Llanthewy-Rhytherch Churchyard Cross-Base dates from the medieval period, and is classified as a cross.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Llanthewy-Rhytherch Churchyard Cross-Base is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MM117.